International Asia of Law and Money Laundering

 Current Issue

-The Editorial Board of International Asia Of Law and Money Laundering (IAML) extends its deepest gratitude and sincere appreciation to all lecturers, researchers, academics, and legal practitioners who have actively participated in contributing their ideas, insights, and scholarly works for publication in Volume 4 No. 3 September 2025.
+The Editorial Board of International Asia of Law and Money Laundering (IAML) extends its deepest gratitude and sincere appreciation to all lecturers, researchers, academics, and legal practitioners who have actively participated in contributing their ideas, insights, and scholarly works for publication in Volume 5 No. 1, March 2026.

 ContributorsWe would like to express our highest appreciation to the contributors from several distinguished universities in Indonesia: